NTARelix/zig-project-euler/README.md

 # Zig - Project Euler

-My attempt at learning the basics of [Zig] by solving some projects on [Project Euler]
+My attempt at learning the basics of [Zig] by solving some problems on [Project Euler]

 ## Prerequisites